 Figure: Electric potential patterns inferred from the SuperDARN radars for 17:14 UT on 17 December 2014 as a function of geomagnetic latitude and magnetic local time.
 Magnetic noon is shown at the top of panels with dusk and dawn on the left- and right-hand sides respectively and magnetic midnight at the bottom.
 Magnetic latitude is indicated by the grey dashed circular lines at 10.0◦ increments.
 The grey lines show the location of satellite passes from GNSS satellites, assuming an ionospheric intersection of 350 km.
 The SuperDARN plot from 17:14 UT plot includes satellite passes from 16:58 to 17:28 UT.
 These time intervals were chosen as the inspection of the whole SuperDARN data set at a 2 min resolution indicated that the convection patterns were relatively stable during these intervals.
 The panels on the right half show the area around the satellite passes in more detail.
 Colours represent phase scintillation in the top right panel and TEC in the bottom right panel.
 The thick black line indicates the position of the polar hole observed using the 42 m dish of the EISCAT Svalbard Radar.

 For more information, please see the paper:

-By Karl Bolmgren (University of Bath)
+By Aisling Bergin (University of Warwick)